Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression

+Theorem~\ref{thm:wemts-bound-endpoints} offers insight on how to set $\theta$ in the \texttt{DPWideTS} algorithm, which was an open question raised by~\cite{alabi2022differentially}.
+For fixed $p, \eps, R, \sigma_e, \Delta_x$, and $n$ that satisfy the conditions stated in the Theorem, we can set $\theta$ to minimize the bound as follows:

-The factor $\sigma_e / (n \sigma_x)$ in the first term corresponds to the standard deviation of the slopes computed by \texttt{DPTheilSenHalf}.
-When the slopes are highly concentrated, the first term becomes small.
-The second term, however, is independent of $\sigma_e$ and $\sigma_x$, which allows $\theta$ to remain bounded away from $0$ and prevents a blowup in $\tau$.
-(Handling the case of concentrated slopes was Alabi et al.~\cite{AMSSV20}'s original motivation for designing the widened exponential mechanism.)
-Note that $R, \eps, n$ and $p$ are known in practice; if the experimental design suggests that the slopes may be concentrated (eg. if the x-values are located at one of two endpoints of an interval), it may be beneficial to set $\theta$ to scale with the second term.
+The first term in the max comes from allowing the two terms involving $\theta$ in Thm.~\ref{thm:wemts-bound-endpoints} to be approximately equal, whereas the second term in the max comes from upper bounding $O(\ln(R/p\theta)/\eps n)$ by some constant.
+The reason for having both terms is to account for both widespread and concentrated slopes.\footnote{Handling the case of concentrated slopes was~\cite{alabi2022differentially}'s original motivation for designing the widened exponential mechanism.} The factor $\sigma_e / (n \Delta_x)$ in the first term corresponds to the standard deviation of the slopes computed by \texttt{DPWideTS}; when the slopes are highly concentrated, the first term becomes small.
+The second term, however, is independent of $\sigma_e$ and $\Delta_x$, which allows $\theta$ to remain bounded away from $0$ and prevents a blowup in the convergence bound.
+Note that $R, \eps, n$ and $p$ are known in practice; if the experimental design suggests that the slopes may be concentrated (e.g. if the x-values are located at one of two endpoints of an interval as in this special case), our analysis suggests setting $\theta$ to scale with the second term. }